Anomalous localization enhancement in one-dimensional non-Hermitian disordered lattices: Theoretical Model

 \subsection{Participation number and information entropy}

-In infinite disordered systems, the localization properties can be characterized in terms of the localization length, which is commonly defined from the decay of the amplitude of eigenstates in the limit $N\to\infty$.
-In finite-size systems, however, one needs to use other physical quantities that are valid for both finite and infinite systems such as the participation number.
-For the $k$-th eigenstate $(\psi_{1}^{(k)},\psi_{2}^{(k)},\cdots,\psi_{N}^{(k)})^{T}$ with the corresponding eigenvalue $E_{k}$, the participation number $P(E_{k})$ is defined by \cite{Thouless}
+The localization properties of disordered systems can be characterized in terms of various physical quantities such as the participation number, the Shannon entropy, the localization length and the intensity-intensity correlation function.
+In this study, we will focus on the participation number and the Shannon entropy, which can be defined for both finte and infinte systems.
+Specificially, for the $k$-th eigenstate $(\psi_{1}^{(k)},\psi_{2}^{(k)},\cdots,\psi_{N}^{(k)})^{\rm T}$ with the corresponding eigenvalue $E_{k}$, the participation number $P(E_{k})$ is defined by

-which gives approximately the number of lattice sites to which the $k$-th eigenstate extends.
+which approximately gives the number of lattice sites to which the $k$-th eigenstate extends \cite{Thouless}.

 The participation number estimates the degree of spatial extension or localization of eigenstates.
 For a finite-size system, $P$ increases with increasing the system size $N$ in the extended regime.
 The completely extended state which spreads over the entire system uniformly corresponds to $P=N$.
 On the other hand, localized states exhibit much smaller values (in comparison with $N$) of $P$, which converge to constant values as $N\to \infty$.
 The most strongly localized state corresponds to $P=1$.
 Therefore, the participation number is bounded within the range $1\le P \le N$.
-The finite-size scaling analysis of $P$ gives a very useful information about the localized or extended nature of the eigenstates.
+The inverse of $P$ called the inverse participation number is also frequently used \cite{Wegner}.
+It has been shown that the participation number is closely related to the localization length, $\xi$, which measures the exponential decay rate of a localized eigenstate in the thermodynamic limit.
+In the vicinity of the band center, the value of $P$ is almost identical to that of $\xi$ in the weak disorder limit \cite{Krimer}.
+In general, the participation number represents an upper bound for the localization length ($P\geq\xi$).

 In addition to $P$, we will also calculate the Shannon entropy, which is another basic quantity for the description of localized single-mode states in disordered systems.
-The Shannon entropy is defined by \cite{Oliveira, Bogomolny}
+The Shannon entropy is defined by \cite{Izrailev2, Oliveira, Bogomolny}